 The economics of operating an airport has strong linkages to demographic factors such as increasing wealth and the associated growth in discretionary spending, along with growing global demand for mobility via access to air travel.
 Both airline competition and capacity has grown over time which has seen airfares decrease in real terms.
-This trend shows no sign of abating due to improved airline capacity utilisation, new aircraft orders and advances in technology.
+The current supply chain related aircraft shortage not withstanding, over the medium term shows no sign of abating due to improved airline capacity utilisation, new aircraft orders and advances in technology.